What is food freedom?

 BUT I had a food rule stuck in my mind that I could only have half the banana because the whole one had “too many carbs” (it doesn’t, and I was really hungry).

 How ridiculous is this?
 That this food rule dictated how much I ate in this moment.
+A moment when I was extremely hungry.
+A moment where my hunger was affecting my mood, concentration and enjoying this moment in India.

-Can you relate to this?
-Take a minute and reflect on that moment.. and compare it to a time that you needed to pee.
+And then compare it to a time that you needed to pee.
 Would you have ever had the thought “but I need to stop halfway through”

 So why is it different with food?
 Because diet culture has attached a moral value to food, that’s why.